August 13 in music history

 1988 – Def Leppard returned to number one on the US Billboard 200 chart with their fourth studio album ‘Hysteria’ on this day August 13 in music history.

-1994 – Second day of Woodstock ’94 festival kicks off and welcomes Joe Cocker, Metallica, Nine Inch Nails, The Cranberries, Aerosmith and Cypress Hill on the stage.
+1994 – Second day of Woodstock ’94 festival kicks off and welcomes Joe Cocker, Metallica, Nine Inch Nails, The Cranberries, Aerosmith, and Cypress Hill on the stage.

-BORN ON THIS DAY, AUGUST 13 IN MUSIC HISTORY
+BORN ON THIS DAY AUGUST 13 IN MUSIC HISTORY

-1921 – American pianist, songwriter and vocalist Jimmy McCracklin was born on this day, August 13 in Elaine, Arkansas.
+1921 – American pianist, songwriter and vocalist Jimmy McCracklin was born on this day August 13 in Elaine, Arkansas.

 1938 – American Pop and R&B multi-instrumentalist David Cortez Clowney was born in Detroit, Michigan.
 Also known as Dave ‘Baby’ Cortez by his stage name.

-1958 – Northern Irish singer Seán Feargal Sharkey was born on this day, August 13 in music history.
-Best known for his work as frontman of punk band The Undertones.
+1958 – Northern Irish singer Seán Feargal Sharkey was born in Derry on this day August 13 in music history.
+He came to prominence as the frontman of the punk band The Undertones.

 << August 12